tcdi/plrust/doc/designing_for_trust.md

 considerable time, and probably at least one or two novel breakthroughs in the understanding of computation itself, or else they may be spending so much time that the Earth will grow cold before they can unlock the data.
 Or hopefully at least a few days, allowing time for, say, discovering the breach and generating new passwords.
+We call something that achieves this goal "secure", even though in actuality it is in fact "eventually breakable".
+Likewise, a "trusted procedural language" will in practice be "eventually breakable", and the goal is not necessarily to be inviolate but to offer some resistance.

 ## Solving the problems